Infomaniak/terraform-provider-infomaniak/docs/resources/dbaas_backup_schedule.md

 # infomaniak_dbaas_backup_schedule

-The DBaas backup schedule resource allows the user to manage a specific DBaas backups schedules
+The DBaas backup schedule resource allows the user to manage a specific DBaas backups schedules.
+You can only create one and only one backup schedule for the moment.

 To get your `public_cloud_id`:
 ```sh